 John Pineda is a proud father of 6 children.
 One of the original co-founders of MILPA, Born in Salinas raised in Greenfield.
 Mr. Pineda served as the Supplemental Instructor for the Academy for College Excellence (ACE) at Hartnell College.
 In 2013 he was chosen alumni for the prestigious Health Career Connection internship program.
 Through his role at MILPA he has built up the curriculum and training metrics that MILPA will be sharing with the field through training, technical assistance and capacity building.
 John is also a part of the NOXTIN Juvenile Justice Health Equity Fellowship that is looking at reform beyond the current system led models.
 His passion is working with former offenders and system impacted youth using La Cultura Cura.

-GEORGE VILLA, Program Assistant and Community Liaison
+GEORGE VILLA, Program Assistant

-ISRAEL VILLA, Program and Strategy Assistant
+ISRAEL VILLA, Program and Policy Coordinator

 Israel Villa is a visual artist, intellectual and social justice advocate.
 He is transitioning back into the community after having spent most of childhood and adulthood within systems of detention and incarceration.
 Israel is a natural “change-maker” and has been using his background, and heritage as a means to leverage his enthusiasm towards youth justice policy and systems change.
 Israel hopes to continue his education with a focus on the intersection of race, place, violence, gender, and masculinity.

-DESTINY VILLA, Youth Leadership and Program Assistant
+Edgar Ibarra Gutierrez, Youth Leadership and Program Assistant